Sectarian killing rattles fearful Egypt

 Both Mursi and his opponents declared themselves pleased by the call to order from the military, long respected by Egyptians who tended to blame oppression under Mubarak on the police.

-Mursi's spokesman Ihab Fahmy said: "We cannot even think that the army will come back and rule the country."
+"There is a president who is ruling the country in a democratic way," Mursi's spokesman Ihab Fahmy said.
+"We cannot even think that the army will come back and rule the country."

-But there was little sign of reconciliation talks being held on Sisi's timetable.
+But although Mursi condemned the "heinous crime" and promised "swift justice" - all sides have condemned street violence for which they blame their opponents - there was little sign of reconciliation talks being held on Sisi's timetable.

-The president, who promised swift justice over the Shi'ite attack, announced an "important speech to the Egyptian people" on Wednesday night.
-He gave no detail on its theme.

-After he met General Sisi and his National Security Council, Mursi's office issued a statement saying all institutions would work for peace and to defend the democratic system - Egypt's first - that stemmed from the "glorious January 25 Revolution".

-The uncertainties that political deadlock has generated for the 84 million Egyptians has prompted some to hoard supplies.
+The uncertainties that political deadlock has generated for the 84 million Egyptians has prompted some precautionary buying of supplies, notably in central Cairo where Tahrir Square has been a focus for protest since the January 25 uprising of 2011.

 A slump in tourism, weakening currency and rising world commodity prices, plus a growing population used to subsidised bread and fuel, has put pressure on government finances.
 That has raised fears of fuel shortages and high-summer power cuts during the Muslim holiday month of Ramadan, now two weeks away.